After the low-cost airline, the poor man's private jet

 Plentiful second-hand jets are crimping demand for new light- and medium-sized aircraft, in stark contrast to top-end products on display in Dubai, according to experts.

-"It's a customer's market and buyers are smart," Marco Tulio Pellegrini, chief operating officer for business aviation at Brazilian business jet manufacturer Embraer (EMBR3.SA), said.
+"It's a customer's market and buyers are smart," Marco Tulio Pellegrini, chief operating officer for business aviation at Brazilian business jet manufacturer Embraer, said.

 "Many are looking at the used market for replacement, forcing manufacturers to increase discounts," he added.